typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 {% img center https://i.imgur.com/QsFJAB4l.png %}

 It took an afternoon to make and there are about 700 people using it.
-Unfortunately I can't keep up with Github's changes, which break parts of the extension.
+Unfortunately I can't keep up with all of Github's changes, which break parts of the extension.

 ## Lessons learned

-Nothing profound here, just a few personal notes:
+Nothing profound here, just a few notes from my personal experiences:

   * Good things build very slowly, and it's usually the unsexy projects.
   * Crazy stuff happens when you build lots of things and put them out there without second guessing.
   * Giving talks is great fun but a huge timesink.
 Learn to be picky.
   * Beware scope creep when consulting (common advice but I learned this firsthand).

 The HN community has been a great resource for sharing what I've build, supporting my projects, and introducing me to interesting things and ideas.
 So I wanted to say thanks to everyone.

-With luck, 2015 will be even better than this year..
+With luck, 2015 will be even better than this year.